2018 Summer Camps

 Campers will design and build their own Seaperch ROV (Remote Operated Vehicle) and then participate in battle bot and obstacle course challenges.
 SeaPerch is an innovative underwater robotics program that equips students with the resources they need to build an underwater Remotely Operated Vehicle (ROV) in an in-school or out-of-school setting.
 Students build the ROV from a kit comprised of low-cost, easily accessible parts, following a curriculum that teaches basic engineering and science concepts with a marine engineering theme.
 The SeaPerch Program provides campers with the opportunity to learn about robotics, engineering, science, and mathematics (STEM) while building an underwater ROV as part of a science and engineering technology curriculum.
 Throughout the project, campers will learn engineering concepts, problem-solving, teamwork, and technical applications.

-July 17 @ 8:30 am – 3:00 pm | $250.00
+July 2nd, 3rd, 5th and 6th (July 4th Holiday no camp) @ 8:30 am – 3:00 pm | $175.00

 Campers will spend the week exploring microbiological techniques in the lab.
 They will learn about bacteria and all the cool things they can do.
 Students will learn aseptic techniques, how to make LB agar plates, grow bacteria, and various bacterial staining methods.
 Campers will explore the ways in which we can prevent bacterial growth by using antibiotics and common food spices.
 They will then learn how microorganisms are used to degrade oil slicks, make a bacterial fuel cell, and use fluorescent bacteria to draw glowing images.